 Contextual, techno-typological and economic assessment of the lithic assemblages

 All assemblages are located stratigraphically in the lower part of the UP sequences, and chronologically within MIS 3, between 46 ka calBP and c.
 39 ka calBP, after eruption of the CI (Table 6.1, Figure 6.2.)
-The thickness of the levels, the density and spatial distribution of artefacts, which are most often connected to hearths (TD-I layer 4; BK Cave, Layer I; the Early Kozarnikian), suggest the sites could have functioned to some extent as multiply occupied base-camps.
+The thickness of the levels, the density and spatial distribution of artefacts, which are most often connected to hearths (TD-I layer 4; BK Cave, layer I; the Early Kozarnikian), suggest the sites could have functioned to some extent as multiply occupied base-camps.
 This likelihood is further supported by the presence of common tools (scrapers, burins, etc.) and hunting activities that are related to subsistence practices.
-The presence of various raw materials with different origins in Layer I of BK Cave suggests more mobile lifeways, and extended knowledge and exploitation of the territories.
+The presence of various raw materials with different origins in layer I of BK Cave suggests more mobile lifeways, and extended knowledge and exploitation of the territories.

 The four faunal assemblages from the three sites indicate that large- to medium-size herbivores are common (Table 6.3).
 In BK Cave, across the IUP layers, dietary exploitation of species was from a range of habitats, including wild cattle, deer, horse and caprines, with high proportions of cave bear, red deer and bison (Smith et al. 2021).
 Cave bear remains systematically preserve traces of human modifications, associated with exploitation for pendants, and probably for furs and skin.
-Overall, species represented indicate a mix of environmental settings characteristic of southeastern Europe during MIS 3 (ibid.).
+Overall, species represented indicate a mix of environmental settings characteristic of South-eastern Europe during MIS 3 (ibid.).
 Generally, the regional sites containing IUP layers (or IUP components with Levallois in the case of TD-II layer VI) illustrate similar species representations; with a high proportion of human modifications across a range of herbivore and carnivore taxa (ibid.).

 Table 6.3 Here